mobilemuaythai/mobilemuaythai.github.io/README.md

----
-title: Mobile Muay Thai - intense workouts in your home or gym by Muay Thai pros
+# Mobile Muay Thai - intense workouts in your home or gym by Muay Thai pros
----

 ## Why Mobile Muay Thai?
 - More cardio than Crossfit